SeldonIO/alibi/doc/README.md

 We are now ready to build the docs:

-`make html`
+`make -C .. build_docs`

+This calls the sphinx html builder command defined in the main repo [Makefile](../Makefile).
 Note this can take some time as some of the notebooks may be executed during the build process.
 The resulting documentation is located in the `_build` directory with `_build/html/index.html` marking the homepage.